crisp point lighthouse, lake superior upper peninsula of michigan

 300 Lakeshore Boulevard.
 Marquette, MI 49855.
 Phone: 906-226-2006.
 The museum showcases the history of the areas shipping industry.
 Open the third week in May through October.
 Guided tours of the Marquette Lighthouse.
 Operational Fresnel Lens from Stannard Rock, one of the largest lenses used on the Great Lakes.
 Edmund Fitzgerals display.
 World War II Silent Service Memorial honoring USS DARTER and USS DACE crews.
 Gift shop with maritime books, CD's , videos, lighthouses, and nautical gifts.

-Eagle Harbor Maritime Museum at the Eagle Harbor Light Station.
+EAGLE HARBOR MARITIME MUSEUM at the Eagle Harbor Light Station.
 Open mid June through mid October.
 Life boat from the Eagle Harbor Life Saving Station.

-Munising Coast Guard Station near the end of Sand Point Road in the Pictured Rocks National Lakeshore has the 36' motor lifeboat, "Grand Marais" on display in the old boathouse.
+MUNISING COAST GUARD STATION MUSEUM near the end of Sand Point Road in the Pictured Rocks National Lakeshore has the 36' motor lifeboat, "Grand Marais" on display in the old boathouse.

 Site Search Engine